SnoringFrog/GitlabIntegrate/README.md

 ----------
 There are two ways to install.

 1. If you have Package Control installed, create a .zip of the GitlabIntegrate folder in this directory and change its extension to `.sublime-package`.
-Place that file in `[your Sublime installation directory]/Installed Packages` and restart Sublime
+Place that file in `[your Sublime installation directory]/Installed Packages/` and restart Sublime

 2. Copy the GitlabIntegrate folder to `[your Sublime installation directory]/Packages/`